Why Gentle Parenting Often Results in a Train Wreck

 1. Most often, this means adjusting their expectations of how they think children should behave to reflect a more realistic standard.
 For example, while it may be frustrating that a toddler doesn’t sleep through the night, gentle parents understand that they are not acting naughty.
 By comforting the child instead of punishing the child, the parent models empathy, which is a positive trait they want to enforce.

-2.Flexibility sends the message that the family functions as a team, and not as a dictatorship.
-You can help show your children that their voice matters, by letting them make choices regarding minor decisions.
+2. Flexibility sends the message that the family functions as a team and not as a dictatorship.
+You can help show your children that their voice matters by letting them make choices regarding minor decisions.

-3. Gentle parents provide behavioral and emotional guidance while also fostering autonomy and independence.
+3. Gentle parents provide behavioural and emotional guidance while also fostering autonomy and independence.
 For example, they communicate the rationale for boundaries or rules at a level the child can understand, and they allow room for a reasonable amount of discussion, negotiation, and compromise.

 What do I mean by that?
 Well, a child will continue to wake up in the night if there is something to wake up for.
 They want you.
-If they wake up because of a horrible nightmare or a wet bed, that is one thing, and of course, you’d offer comfort and a change of clothes and/or bedding, but if they wake up night after night, it’s because you have trained them to do that.
+If they wake up because of a horrible nightmare or a wet bed, that is one thing, and of course, you’d offer comfort and a change of clothes and bedding, but if they wake up night after night, it’s because you have trained them to do that.
 If you give them your attention in the middle of the night, even if you couch it in terms of empathy, you have responded to their wants and not their needs.
 And I love how they link a lack of empathy over dealing with a child in the middle of the night subliminally with ‘punishment.’
 This is not a zero-sum game.
-Deciding to not display empathy during nighttime wakings is not synonymous with applying punishment.
+Deciding not to display empathy during nighttime wakings is not synonymous with applying punishment.

 Point #3, in my view, tells parents to treat their kids as mini adults.
 They’re not.
 Negotiation?
 Compromise?
 It all sounds lovely, but it isn’t practical.
 You know when it is best for them to take a bath because you know what you have to fit in first.
-I read one attachment parenting book/bible a few years back that suggested giving children a choice as to which bicycle helmet to put on before going on a bike ride, but these are manufactured choices, and going to the length of buying multiple bike helmets just to keep your three-year-old happy seems ridiculous.
+I read one attachment parenting book/bible a few years back that suggested giving children a choice as to which bicycle helmet to put on before going on a bike ride, but these are manufactured choices, and going to the length of buying multiple bike helmets just to keep your three-year-old satisfied seems ridiculous.

 Why gentle parenting often results in a train wreck: So what are children’s real needs?